mctigger/tensorcontainer/README.md

 ---

-*RTD is an academic research project for learning PyTorch internals and tensor container patterns.
+*Tensor Container is an academic research project for learning PyTorch internals and tensor container patterns.
 For production applications, we strongly recommend using the official [torch/tensordict](https://github.com/pytorch/tensordict) library, which is actively maintained by the PyTorch team.*